Computing the Matching Distance of 2-Parameter Persistence Modules from Critical Values: Background

 In the context of the matching distance between multi-parameter persistence modules, it is more convenient to include the factor $\hat m^L$ when computing the cost of a matching $\sigma^L$ between the points of a multi-subset in $\dgm M^{L}$ and the points of a multi-subset in $\dgm N^{L}$ for a fixed line $L$ with positive slope.
 Therefore, we introduce the following notation:

 Examples of computation of the matching distance in some simple cases are given in \Cref{sec:examples}.

 By definition, the matching distance is computed by taking the supremum of the bottleneck distance over all (infinitely many) lines with positive slope through the parameter space.
 However, in \cite{Bapat2022}, we have shown that this set of lines may be partitioned into a finite number of equivalence classes.
 For the two-parameter case (i.e., for $n = 2$), we will use these equivalence classes to generate a finite set of lines from which one may compute the matching distance.
-Therefore, we introduce notation and definitions necessary to understand these equivalence classes below. \\

-Henceforth in this paper, we always assume $n = 2$, which is the case for which we have extremely explicit results.
-We introduce the following definitions (with associated figures) following \cite{Bapat2022}.
+Henceforth in this paper, we always assume $n = 2$, which is the case for which we have explicit results.

+We first review the notation and definitions (with associated figures) necessary to understand these equivalence classes following \cite{Bapat2022} for the two-parameter case.
+We summarize the relationship with analogous notions in the literature in \Cref{sec:rel-work1}.

 \begin{definition}[Positive Cone] For every point $u$ in $\RR^2$, let $S_+(u)$ be the {\em positive cone with vertex $u$}:

 The boundary of the positive cone, $\partial S_+(u)$, decomposes into open faces.
 In particular, $\partial S_+(u)$ can be partitioned by non-empty subsets $A$ of $\{1,2\}$ in the following way.
 For $\emptyset\neq A\subseteq\{1,2\}$, define